Current filter:

 Council reviewed its Retirement Housing Portfolio in 2020 and assessed the future maintenance and financial requirements of the units to ensure they were sustainable for the future.

-Supported by Council’s Housing Strategic Framework developed in 2019, a key priority from the review was understanding how the portfolio could best support retirement housing and to understand what opportunities there were for expansion of the portfolio.
+Supported by Council’s Housing Strategic Framework developed in 2019, a key priority from the review was understanding how the portfolio could best support retirement housing and what opportunities there were for expansion of the portfolio.

 Disclaimers and Copyright